200Tigersbloxed/DesktopRPC/README.md

 Discord Rich Presence for your whole PC

 > ## Setup
+Windows is supported
-Windows, Mac, and Linux are supported
+Mac and Linux are Untested

 ### Perquisites
 + [NodeJS](https://nodejs.org/en/)